View the full list of fields, first using long-form arguments:

 (K)eep changes or (d)iscard? [kd]

-When you exit the shell, the tool will confirm that you want to keep the changes made and offer to upload the modified image to head node storage.
+When you exit the shell, the tool confirms that you want to keep the changes made and offers to upload the modified image to head node storage.

 Using ISO Releases¶